XGuoo/BlockchainDiagnostics/DeepLearning/README.md

 └── README.md
 ```

-We used two different approches in Deep Learning part, one is a convolutional neural network (CNN), which is simplier but faster, another is an object-detection model based on ResNet, which can provide more information.
+We used two different approaches in Deep Learning part, one is a convolutional neural network (CNN), which is simpler but faster, another is an object-detection model based on ResNet, which can provide more information.

-## Setting up the development environment
+## Setting up the development environment and install dependences

 * For CNN
-   1. Install python environment ([Anaconda](https://www.anaconda.com/) is recomended)
+   1. Install python environment ([Anaconda](https://www.anaconda.com/) is recommended)
    2. Install Tensorflow
         ```
         pip install --upgrade tensorflow